 As we are based in Chamonix please ask if you wish to have a self guided trek briefing to go through any aspect of your trek before you start on your adventure.

-Your day starts with a cable car ride to the Bellevue 1802m with stunning views of the Mont Blanc range from high above the westerly end of the Chamonix valley.
+Your day starts with a 20 minute bus ride from Chamonix to Les Houches.
+The bus will drop you off opposite the cable car, from here you take a ride to the Bellevue 1802m with stunning views of the Mont Blanc range from high above the westerly end of the Chamonix valley.
 You then have a choice of routes to Les Contamines via Bionnassay & Chapel or the Col du Tricot & Chalets des Miage.Daily stats:

 Via Col du Tricot: Distance: 13k | Height gain: +800m| Descent: -1300m

-3* Hotel, private en-suite rooms, half boardGuide notes:
+3* Hotel, private en-suite rooms, breakfast includedGuide notes:

 If you are trekking via the Col du Tricot check out the Blueberry pie at the Chalets des Miage, very memorable and delicious!

 A great day ahead awaits you, make your ascent through three cols, Col du Bonhomme, Col de la Croix du Bonhomme & the Col des Fours 2665m.
-Descending steeply through the wild and remote landscape to Ville des Glaciers and your rest stop for the night at the atmospheric Refuge Mottets.Daily stats:
+Descending steeply through the wild and remote landscape to Chapieux and the Refuge Nova or Ville des Glaciers and on to the Refuge Mottets.Daily stats:

 On paper this looks like one of the longest and toughest days on the trek but don’t worry its very doable.
 There is a fair amount of height gain but it is integrated with sections of gentle terrain, which make the day more manageable.
 The key is to start early and allow plenty of time.

-If staying at the Refuge Mottets it gives us a great position below the Col du Seigne 2516m, although you climb steeply at times you soon find yourself over the col & across French/Italian border into Italy.
+If staying at the Refuge Nova you take the bus to Ville des Glaciers and continue on the trail to the Refuge Mottets.
+The Refuge Mottets is situated in a great position below the Col du Seigne 2516m, although you climb steeply at times you soon find ourselves over the col & across French/Italian border into Italy.
 You then make a descent into the stunning Val Veny with easy walking through the hanging valleys to Lac Combal.
-From here you have two options: Taking the route up & over the Vieille d'Arp and descending to Courmayeur or by taking the shuttle bus from the La Visaille reducing the distance height gain and descent.Daily stats:
+From here you descend La Visaille and take the shuttle bus to Courmayeur.Daily stats:

 Distance: 14k | Height gain: +700m | Descent: -700m (with shuttle bus)